corupta/drag-drop-list-react/README.md

 ### `class` option:

 Similar to most `className` props, this option is used to pass class name string to the list.
 Optional.

+### `itemClass` option:

+Similar to most `className` props, this option is used to pass class name string to the items in the list.
+Optional.

 ### `topElem` option: